kenns29/topic-analysis/README.md

 #### <a name = "node-java"></a>node-java
 Although we use nodejs primarily, we still have to use some java libraries for some NLP tasks, such as [StanfordCoreNLP](https://stanfordnlp.github.io/CoreNLP/) and [Mallet](http://mallet.cs.umass.edu/).
 To communicate between nodejs and java, we used the [node-java library](https://github.com/joeferner/node-java).
 You should try to get familar with it.
 Please use the module inside _java/java_init.js_ to load the library and the java codes.

-You don't have to do it manually, becase I have included this command in our npm script (I will cover later).
-But if you really want, you can do
+You don't have to install node-java manually, becase I have included the installation command in our npm script (I will cover later).
+But if you really want to, you can do
 ```
 $ npm install java
 ```